 Thomas W. Gimbel was appointed a director of Reliance in January 1999.
 Mr. Gimbel has been retired since 2006 and, until recently, served as Trustee of the Florence Neilan Trust, which, for many years, was one of Reliance’s largest shareholders.
 Between 1984 and 2006, Mr. Gimbel was the president of Advanced Systems Group, an independent computer consulting firm.
 From 1975 to 1984, he was employed by Dun & Bradstreet.
-Mr. Gimbel serves as a member of the Nominating and Governance Committee.
+Mr. Gimbel serves as a member of our Nominating and Governance Committee.

 Douglas M. Hayes became a director of Reliance in September 1997.
 From 1986 to his retirement in February 1997, he was managing director of investment banking at Donaldson, Lufkin & Jenrette Securities Corporation, which was the underwriter in our initial public offering in 1994, and an underwriter in our 1997 public equity offering.
 After his retirement, Mr. Hayes established his own investment firm, Hayes Capital Corporation.
 Mr. Hayes serves as a member of our Audit Committee, Compensation Committee and Nominating and Governance Committee.
 He is also a director of Circor International, Inc., a public company listed on the NYSE.

 Mark V. Kaminski was appointed to Reliance’s board of directors in November 2004.
 He was chief executive officer and a director of Commonwealth Industries Inc. (now Aleris International, Inc.), from 1991 to his retirement in June 2004; he held various positions at Commonwealth Industries Inc. since 1987.
 Mr. Kaminski is executive chairman of the board of Graniterock, a privately-held company that supplies the construction industry.
 He received a BS degree in Business from Indiana University and an Advanced Management degree from Harvard Business School.
 Mr. Kaminski serves as a member of Reliance’s Compensation Committee, Audit Committee and Nominating and Governance Committee, and also serves as our Lead Director for independent director meetings.